imixs/imixs-workflow/src/site/markdown/modelling/install.md

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2309267" class="drag" title="Drag to your running Eclipse workspace to install Imixs-BPMN"><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace to install Imixs-BPMN" /></a>

 ### Installation from the Updatesite
-Imixs-BPMN is installed the same way as any other Eclipse plug-in.To install the Imixs-BPMN plug-in select from the Eclipse Workbench main menu:  *Help -> Install New Software*.
+Imixs-BPMN is installed the same way as any other Eclipse plugin.To install the Imixs-BPMN plugin select from the Eclipse Workbench main menu:  *Help -> Install New Software*.

 Enter the following update site URL: